 What Vegetables to Add to Chicken Soup

 I am the queen of stuffing veggies in sauces, soups--really any dish I can.
 Carrots and celery are a chicken soup staple and spinach in chicken soup is really good, too.
 I prefer to use fresh spinach and recommend adding it in at the very end, even off heat.
 Stir until it's wilted and serve.
 You'll get tender spinach that still has all it's flavor.
 You can also use other greens like kale and swiss chard.
 The sky is really the limit.
 Toss in chopped frozen broccoli or cauliflower, peas, squash or sweet potato.
+Feel free to customize this immune boosting soup recipe to your liking.

 Do You Cook Rice Before Adding to Soup?